TimescaleDB vs. Amazon Timestream: 6,000x Higher Inserts, 5-175x Faster Queries, 150-220x Cheaper

-TimescaleDB, on the other hand, has fully embraced all parts of the SQL language from Day 1 – and extended SQL with functions custom-built to simplify time-series analysis.
+TimescaleDB, on the other hand, has fully embraced all parts of the SQL language from day one—and extended SQL with functions custom-built to simplify time-series analysis.
 TimescaleDB is also a relational database, allowing developers to store their metadata alongside their time-series data and JOIN across tables as necessary.
-As a consequence, with TimescaleDB, new users have a minimal learning curve and are in full control when querying their data.
+Consequently, with TimescaleDB, new users have a minimal learning curve and are in full control when querying their data.

-In short, if you use Postgres and any tools or extensions with your applications, they will “just work” when connected to TimescaleDB.
+In short, if you use PostgreSQL and any tools or extensions with your applications, they will “just work” when connected to TimescaleDB.
 The same isn’t true for Amazon Timestream.

-So, while the decision to adopt a SQL-like query language is a great start for Amazon Timestream, we found a lot to be desired for a true “easy” developer experience.
+So, while adopting a SQL-like query language is a great start for Amazon Timestream, we found a lot to be desired for a true “easy” developer experience.

-Amazon Timestream is only offered as a serverless cloud offering on Amazon Web Services.
-As of writing, it is available in 3 U.S. regions and 1 E.U region.
+Amazon Timestream is only offered as a serverless cloud on Amazon Web Services.
+As of writing, it is available in three U.S. regions and one E.U. region.

-Conversely, TimescaleDB can be run in your own infrastructure or fully managed through our cloud offerings, which make TimescaleDB available on AWS, GCP, and Azure, in over 75 regions and 2000 different possible region/storage/compute configurations.
+Conversely, TimescaleDB can be run in your own infrastructure or fully managed through our cloud offering, which make TimescaleDB available on AWS in over 75 regions and many different possible region/storage/compute configurations.

 With TimescaleDB, our goal is to give our customers their choice of cloud and the ability to choose the region closest to their customers and co-locate with their other workloads.

-Despite the results of this comparison, there were several things we like about Amazon Timestream.
+Despite the results of this comparison, we liked several things about Amazon Timestream.

-Highest on the list is the simplicity of setting up a serverless offering.
+The highest on the list is the simplicity of setting up a serverless offering.
 There aren’t any sizing decisions or knobs to tweak.
 Simply create a database, table, and then start sending data.
-(Note: this is something also coming soon to TimescaleDB.)

 This brings up a second advantage of a serverless architecture: even if throughput isn’t ideal from a single client, the service appears to handle thousands of connections without issue.
 According to their documentation, Amazon Timestream will eventually add more resources to keep up additional ingest or query threads.
 This means that an application shouldn’t be limited by the resources of one particular server for reads or writes.